facebook/react-native-website/docs/new-architecture-appendix.md

 The Codegen is typically invoked at build time, but you may find it useful to generate your native interface code on demand for troubleshooting.

-If you wish to invoke the codegen manually, you have three options:
+If you wish to invoke the Codegen manually, you have three options:

 1. Invoking a Gradle task directly (Android).
 2. Invoking a script manually.